 Answer: To explain the difference between "marginal" and "effective" tax rates, I'll first dispel a common misconception: All of the income you make is not taxed at one rate.
-For example, let's say you are a single filer who makes $50,000 per year, which puts you in the 22% tax bracket.
-If you paid tax at a flat 22% rate on your income, you would owe $11,000.
-But if you look up $50,000 in the IRS' 2018 1040 Tax Tables, you'll find that you owe less than that--$6,945, to be exact.
+For example, let's say I'm a single filer who makes $50,000 per year, which puts me in the 22% tax bracket.
+If I paid a flat 22% tax rate on my income, I'd owe $11,000.
+Yikes.
+But when I look up $50,000 in the IRS' 2019 1040 Tax Tables, I find that I only owe $6,864.
 Why is that?

 We pay taxes in tiers.
 Single filers are taxed at a 10% rate on the first $9,875 of income, which is the upper boundary of the 10% tax bracket.
 The next $30,250 of our income--the amount from $9,875 to $40,125--is taxed at 12%.
 The next bracket, 22%, encompasses incomes ranging from $40,125 to $85,525, and so on, all the way up to the 37% bracket which begins at $518,400 for single filers and has no ceiling.